structurizr/structurizr.github.io/commands/03-server/91-terms-and-conditions.md

 This Agreement, together with any Quotation and the EULA, constitutes the entire agreement between you and Structurizr Limited with respect to the subject matter hereof and supersedes all prior and contemporaneous written or oral agreements between you and Structurizr Limited relating to the same subject matter.

 You may be subject to additional terms and conditions that apply when you use or purchase other Structurizr Limited services, which Structurizr Limited will provide to you at the time of such use or purchase.

+For the avoidance of doubt, Structurizr Limited does not accept and expressly rejects any customer-specific, reseller-specific, or sub-reseller-specific terms and conditions, whether submitted via purchase order or otherwise.